 The tablet market isn’t quite as dynamic as the smartphone space, but that doesn’t mean that there aren’t exciting devices coming out.
 Then again, I even get excited about the best tablet cover.
 ASUS is one of those underdog but long-standing mobile manufacturers who stick by their strategy and continue to push forward.
 What’s that strategy?
 Great bang-for-buck Android devices.
+If you’re on the hunt for a good starter tablet, take a look at our Reelpad by AARP review too.
+Or, take a look at our Barnes and Noble Nook Simple touch with glowlight review for another good starter tablet.
+If you’d rather have a tablet that has a keyboard, you might also want to read our HP Pavilion TouchSmart SleekBook review.

 Android tablets are worthy of getting accessories for, like the best tablet floor stands.